-At the CTC card-level view under the Maintenance tab, the STS/VT Allocation tab displays how the provisioned circuits populate the four pools.
-This information can be useful in freeing up the bandwidth required for provisioning a circuit, if there is not enough existing capacity on any one pool for provisioning the desired circuit.
-The user can look at the distribution of the existing circuits among the four pools and decide which circuits to delete in order to free up space for the desired circuit.
+This information can be useful in freeing up the bandwidth required for provisioning a circuit if there is not enough existing capacity in any one pool for provisioning the desired circuit.
+The user can look at the distribution of the existing circuits among the four pools and decide which circuits to delete in order to free space for the desired circuit.